-- the company's profitability, leverage and liquidity; - its book of business; - the adequacy and soundness of its reinsurance; - the quality and estimated fair value of its assets; - the adequacy of its reserves and surplus; - its capital structure; - · the experience and competence of its management; and - its marketing presence.
+- the company's profitability, leverage and liquidity; - [.] its book of business; - the adequacy and soundness of its reinsurance; - the quality and estimated fair value of its assets; - the adequacy of its reserves and surplus; - [•] its capital structure; - the experience and competence of its management; and - [.] its marketing presence.

 In its ratings report on ICC, A.M.
 Best stated that ICC's rating reflected ICC's improved operating results and risk-adjusted capitalization over the past five years, the ability of current management to continue to improve rates and grow premium while maintaining a slow growing policy count, ICC's combined ratios trending in a positive direction with results under 100% for 2014, 2015, and 2016, traction gained with respect to expense initiatives, strength in loss reserves with redundancies on both an accident and calendar year basis and strong underwriting expertise and a long-standing position within the food and beverage industry in the Midwest.
 These factors were somewhat offset by ICC's overall weak operating return measures.
 Although underwriting results are improving, the past five years have fluctuated.
 A.M.
-Best has affirmed ICC's outlook as positive.
+Best has affirmed the Company's outlook assigned to the Issuer Credit Rating as positive.